Xynes-Studio/xynes-gateway/DEVELOPER.md

 - `X-XS-User-Id`, `X-Workspace-Id`, and `X-Internal-Service-Token` are **internal-only** headers set by the gateway.
 - Any client-sent `X-XS-*`, `X-Internal-*`, `X-Workspace-Id`, or `X-Internal-Service-Token` values are ignored/overwritten and never forwarded to internal services.
+- The gateway always sends `X-XS-User-Id` to internal services; for anonymous/public requests it is an empty string.

 ### Public Routes (GATE-6)